Showing 1 - 1 OF 1

 Learn more about the New Parent Support Program and contact your installation New Parent Support Program office to find out what’s available at your installation.

 New Parent Support Program staff are child development professionals, including registered nurses, clinical social workers, and para-professionals trained in the delivery and practice of established home visiting models.
 The program is supervised and monitored at the installation level by the Family Advocacy program manager.

 The program is available to military families who are expecting a baby or have children age 3 or younger.
 Marine Corps eligibility includes families with at least one child under 5.

 Contact your installation New Parent Support Program office or Family Advocacy Program office.

-The MCAS Beaufort New Parent Support Program is located in Bldg.
-1617 Suite E and has a professional team of social workers and nurses who provide supportive and caring services to military families.
+The MCAS Beaufort New Parent Support Program (NPSP) is located in Bldg.
+564 (205 S. Drayton Street) and has a professional team of social workers and nurses who provide supportive and caring services to military families.
 Our trained, supervised home visitors have extensive knowledge of the issues encountered by today's parents.
 These home visitors are sensitive to the unique challenges facing military families.
-The NPSP helps families cope with stress, isolation, post-deployment reunions, and the everyday demands of parenthood through a variety of programs including home visits, support groups, and parenting classes.
-You can reach the NPSP at 843-466-0082.
+The NPSP helps families cope with stress, isolation, post-deployment reunions, and the daily demands of parenthood through a variety of programs including home visits, support groups, parenting classes and play mornings.
+NPSP can be reached at 843-228-6565.